dylan-chong/ex-composer-bot/notes.md

 # Composition bot #

 ## TODOs ##
-- Some simple generation process
+- NEXT PartimentoChordsGenerator
   - Rule of the octave
+    - Then try randomised stepping bass notes
+  - Look at schemas on openmusictheory
 - Cadences
 - Rests
 - Remove parallels